lekgolo167/enxor-logic-analyzer/README.md

   | mem_depth | the depth of the memory buffer | N/A | Y
   | num_channels | the number of input channels to the FPGA | N/A | Y

-* Saved Capture File Format
+* Saved Capture File Format<br>
   Several logic anaylzer settings are saved along with the captured data to a bin file.
+The following table shows the byte ordering.
   | Byte | Description |
   | --------- | --------- |
   | 1 | number of input channels |